-The 2021 annual inspection for Ash Landfill No. 4 at Sheldon Station was performed on November 16 to 17, 2021.
+The 2022 annual inspection for Ash Landfill No. 4 at Sheldon Station was performed on November 3, 2022.
 The inspection met the requirements for CCR landfills under 40 CFR Part 257.84.
 The inspection found no indication of major structural deficiencies.
 Minor maintenance items that will need to be continually addressed include tracking and removal of large burrowing animals and removal of woody vegetation growing on the interior and exterior slopes.
-Additionally, NPPD should continue to monitor the minor cracking in the perimeter road and the location of apparent seepage and notify Golder of any changes.
+Additionally, NPPD should continue to monitor the cracking in the perimeter and notify Golder of any changes.